wh0/wh0.github.io/_posts/2020-08-10-glitch-privesc-2019.md

 ### Long turnaround

 It was long.
-C took reponsibility for the delays and reflected on what they and Glitch could have done to address the report more quickly.
+C took responsibility for the delays and reflected on what they and Glitch could have done to address the report more quickly.
 I appreciate that Glitch was able to implement a fix quickly when I expressed that I would like to publish it, i.e., in this article.